imdhemy/laravel-in-app-purchases/tests/README.md

 # Tests

-When we started writing this test suite, me (the maintainer) was knowledgeable about testing a remote API.
+When we started writing this test suite, me (the maintainer) was NOT knowledgeable about testing a remote API.
 I used real APIs to test where I should mock responses instead.